ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 ### Ready-to-use builds

-When using one of the {@link builds/guides/overview#available-builds official editor builds} or the editor built by the [Online Builder](https://ckeditor.com/ckeditor-5/online-builder/), you need to import the translations first:
+When using one of the {@link builds/guides/overview#available-builds official editor builds} or the editor built by the [online builder](https://ckeditor.com/ckeditor-5/online-builder/), you need to import the translations first:

 **Official editor builds:**